Get

 In the early 1990s, these dogs started gaining popularity among dog enthusiasts and breeders.
 In 2004, They were recognized by the ABKC, a breed registry founded to promote the American Bully breed and preserve their unique characteristics.

-However, this breed isn’t recognized by any other kennel club, including any of the major ones.
+However, this breed isn’t recognized by any of the major kennel clubs, including the AKC or The Kennel Club in the UK.

 american bully xl dog in a forest